 Part of the advisory and information role of Supporting Communities is to provide Community Groups and others with relevant information on issues pertaining to Community Development.

 We have a selection of fact sheets covering the topics below.
-These are available for download here or from your Liaison Officer.
+These are available for download here or from your Community Development Officer.
 Please also see our training courses which go into these topics in greater detail.

 Annual General Meeting